 Last week I listed seven end-of-days destinies mentioned in the Bible.
 Today, I’ll talk about a different possibility for survival.
-It’s much more risky.
+It’s much riskier.

 Sheltering in place is a decision that many people make in preparation for things unexpected.
 They see the condition of the world and feel their security is threatened.
 There is no question that many liberties we once had are eroding in the USA.
 Those of us who have lived here for a long time know this from first-hand experience.
 Today’s generation does not have that knowledge of loss and are unaware of the gradual changes.